Monday, 28 April 2025

 It's hideous, it's bland, it's boring.
 A 7 year old boy with his dad in the toilets afterwards said, and I quote, "That wasn't very good, daddy."
 He was spot on, although I'd have phrased it somewhat differently.

 I'd have said that it was a hideous, ghastly, dreadful, wretched, obscenely bloated mass of multi-coloured garbage spewed across a massive screen with nothing to redeem it and nothing worse seeing.
+But then I was a precocious 7-year old.

 A big bloated bag of shit.